basisproject/paper/src/01-defining-the-goals-of-basis.md

 The *total cost* of a product, in credits (₡), is a function of not just how much labor went into creating that product, but the resources (such as raw materials) and the socially-decided credit value per-unit for each of those resources.
 In other words, if it cost the network 15 credits to build a chair, the base cost would be 15 credits, but if it has 2kg wood and wood is systemically valued at 0.003₡/g, then the final credit-cost of the chair might be `15 + (2000 * 0.0003)`, or 21₡.

-Now, while the system incentivizes setting the price of products at-cost (via cybernetics), pricing for consumers is somewhat fluid: a product might *cost* 10 credits to produce, but the final price might be set lower or higher to clear inventory (if its cost is too high) or to control inventory (if demand is much higher than supply).
-It's important to note that the company the product is purchased from *does not realize any losses or gains from price fluctuations* and instead the deltas between cost and price are simply used as productive signals (ie, "produce less" or "produce more") which are enforced by the cybernetics system.
+Now, while the system incentivizes (via cybernetics) setting the price of products at-cost, pricing for consumers is somewhat fluid: a product might *cost* 10₡ to produce, but the final price might be set lower or higher to clear inventory (if its cost is too high) or to control inventory (if demand is much higher than supply).
+It's important to note that the company the product is purchased from *does not realize any losses or gains from price fluctuations* and instead the delta between cost and price is used as a productive signal (ie, "produce less" or "produce more") which is enforced by the cybernetics system.

 ### Cybernetics

 Given that productive companies don't use prices and profits to determine their existence, it follows that some other system comes into play that can make this determination.
-This is the role of cybernetics: each company has a cost ceiling above which they cannot take on more costs (without transferring them to another entity) and this cost ceiling is adjusted by a self-correcting process that works to optimize the *overall network health*.
+This is the role of cybernetics: each company has a cost ceiling above which they cannot take on more costs (without transferring them to another entity) and this cost ceiling is adjusted by an ongoing systemic process that works to optimize the *overall network health*.

 The idea here is that companies that operate in the best interests of the network are rewarded by commanding higher amounts of costs (which might be thought of as purchasing power in capitalism), and companies acting against the interests of the network get a lower cost ceiling, and thus have less social investment.

 ### Public market

 The public market is a place where members (both companies and individuals) can publish and order each others products and services.
-In a sense, the public market is like a big socialist Amazon that uses your incoming and outgoing orders to determine your costs of production.
+In a sense, the public market is like a big worker-owned Amazon.com that uses your incoming and outgoing orders to determine your costs of production.

 When member companies order from each other, no money is involved in the transaction.
 Rather, costs flow from one company to the other.
 This means that that the larger the network of member companies grows, the easier it is to produce *without relying on traditional capital*.